Plum raises $10M for its ‘smart’ money management app – TechCrunch

 Launched in the U.K. the following year, Plum is one of a number of fintech startups that is vying to become a user’s financial hub or control centre, in a way that goes far beyond the first generation of personal finance manager apps and bank account aggregators.

-You link the app to you bank account and gain access to a range of functionality including savings, investments and analysis of your utility bills to help you make better purchasing decisions.
+You link the app to your bank account and gain access to a range of functionality, including savings, investments and analysis of your utility bills to help you make better purchasing decisions.
 Like similar apps, Plum’s “artificial intelligence” also deems what you can afford to save by analysing your bank transactions.
 It then puts money away each month in the form of round-ups and/or regular savings.

 You can open an ISA investment account and invest based on themes, such as only in “ethical companies” or technology.
-Another related feature is “Splitter,” which, as the name suggests, lets you split your automatic savings between Plum savings pots and investments, selecting the percentage amounts to go into each pot from 0-100%.
+Another related feature is “Splitter,” which, as the name suggests, lets you split your automatic savings between Plum savings pots and investments, selecting the percentage amounts to go into each pot, from 0-100%.

 In a call with Trokoudes, he talked me through a few recent Plum updates that he says bring it much closer to fulfilling its financial control centre mission and being a candidate to replace your individual banking apps.